viniciusbarros/msc_y1_24_soft_eng_ca1/README.md

 ### To be improved

-- Some objects are spawned inside static buildings.
-Need to refine logic to ignore some of the locations.
+~~- Some objects are spawned inside static buildings.
+Need to refine logic to ignore some of the locations. ✅~~
 - Mouse sensitivity could be improved
+- Change from gun to pointing a finger and asking ("Sleepy, is that you?")
+- Implement Observer (Pub/Sub) design pattern whenever possible to reduce coupling

 ### Ideas for the future

+~~- Add timer ✅~~
+~~- Add a UI with number of cats, remainig, timer, best score~~
 - Limit number of bullets in weapon
-- Add timer
-- Add a UI with number of cats, remainig, timer, best score

 ---